 Why Wedges Are Important?

 Wedge play is an important component of a good golf game from beginners to mid handicappers to low handicappers, and they make up an important part of a golfer’s bag.
 In fact the wedge can make or break a score on a hole.
+That is why investing in a quality wedge such as the Callaway Mack Daddy 5 Wedge can be imperative for peak performance.

 Some of the leading golfers in the world such as Phil Mickelson and Dustin Johnson are experts with their wedges and have used them as a foundation for their success.
 In Dustin Johnson’s case it has been something that has been pivotal to his improvement (GolfWeek).